 surface, and amphibious specialties both ashore and afloat.
 The second

-summer is at-sea training aboard operational U.S. Navy ships.
+summer is at-sea training aboard operational U.S. Navy ships for Navy option students or mountain warfare training for Marine option students.
 During the

-third summer candidates train aboard operational ships, nurse
+third summer, Navy option candidates train aboard operational ships, submarines, or with aviation squadrons; nurse

 midshipmen train at a Navy hospital, and Marine Corps candidates train